briansunter/graph/site/src/content/logseq/posteriori-vs-a-priori-analysis-of-algorithms.md

 Some algorithms can be proven to always be faster than others, no matter what hardware it runs on.

-Computers keep getting faster, so it's convenient to k which algorithms will always be faster without having to retest them
+Computers keep getting faster, so it's convenient to know which algorithms will always be faster without having to retest them

 An example of A Priori analysis is time complexity analysis.